ServiceNowDevProgram/example-instancescan-checks/README.md

 Already completed Update Set shouldn't be set back to In Pogress There is risk that even for a moment completed update set were retrieved to higher environment and won't be retrieved once again after more modifications are done on lower environment

+### Active notifications with empty any recipients class
+For notification records there are condition to be met, active flag - they indicates that some notificaton should reach recipients
+It happens from time to time that after development or conifguration all the three classes of recpients can be empty:
+- Users | recipient_users
+- Users/Groups in fields | recipient_fields
+- Groups | recipient_groups
+It can cause except issue with manageability also some performance impact - to verify active notification against some conditions and at the end no notification produced

 ## Category: Upgradability

 ### Call GlideRecord using new